shamimaaktar1/ChatGPT4SA/README.md

 ## Demo Video

 <p>
-This video explain how we can architect any software system by using ChatGpt.
-Especially we generated functional specifications, quality attributed, software standards, component diagrams, and class diagram.
-We also apply some design patterns on class diagram.
+In this video, we'll learn how to use ChatGpt to architect any kind of software system.
+We produced functional requirements, quality attributes, software standards, component diagrams, and class diagrams in particular.
+In the class diagram, we also use various design patterns.
 </p>
 To watch the video, click on the picture below:
 <br>